chermehdi/chermehdi-blog/content/posts/dd-chronicles/kv/kv-accepting-requests.md

 }
 ```

-The `process` function takes ownership of the TcpStream, and will delegate the
+The `process` function takes ownership of the `TcpStream`, and will delegate the
 command parsing and execution to another component that is created per
 connection: `ConnectionHandler`.